Blue shift (politics): 2020 elections

-In addition, the United States Postal Service had cost-cutting policies put in place by its new director Louis DeJoy, who was a top donor and fundraiser to Donald Trump, and these cost-cutting policies further slowed delivery of postal ballots.
+The United States Postal Service had cost-cutting policies put in place by its new director Louis DeJoy, who was a top donor and fundraiser to Donald Trump, and these cost-cutting policies further slowed delivery of postal ballots.
 Trump had openly stated that he opposed USPS funding, specifically to prevent mail-in ballots, due to his fears that it could hurt his chances of re-election.
 These changes have become known as the 2020 United States Postal Service crisis.
 Some accused Trump of "intentionally kneecapping the postal service in an attempt to sabotage the election."

 These concerns were echoed by former president Barack Obama, who described Trump's threats as "unheard of".
-For this reason, election experts have advocated that postal ballots be mailed weeks in advance of Election Day.
-As an alternative solution, Jamelle Bouie of The New York Times advocated that Democrats vote in person if they were able to.
+For this reason, election experts advocated that postal ballots be mailed weeks in advance of Election Day.
+As an alternative solution, Jamelle Bouie of The New York Times advocated that Democrats vote in person if they were able.